jicahoo/pythonalgr/README.md

 * I learned to use assert of Python to run my test case.
 * I didn't think out complete & useful test cases, just hurried up to submit my code.
 * Two things I got: Think clear about the algorithm: pseudo code prove and complete test case.
 Maybe 80% is on it, 20% to write code.
 Try to stick to it.

+## 421. Max XOR value in array.
+* Current result beats 7% in python.
+More details, see the comments of code.